Panzerschrek/U-00DC-Sprache-site/index.md

 It simplifies building Ü programs consisting of many source files, libraries, executables, etc.
 Package management is supported, but for now there is no centralized packages repository.

-Ü includes also a language server, that helps a lot during development.
+Ü also includes a language server implementation, that helps a lot during development.
 It can be used with any IDE, that supports the Language Server Protocol.

 Ü project includes syntax highlighting rules for some text editors/IDEs.